JSheare/TGF_and_glow_search_program/README.md

 To run the program in this mode,enter a command the same way as above but add the flag '--aircraft' to the end:

     tgf-search-cl yymmdd yymmdd detector --aircraft

+#### **'clnenrg' Mode:**
+This mode cuts out all maximum energy counts (> 65000) and all very low energy counts (< 100) when the data is being read.

+To use it, enter a command of the following form:

+    tgf-search-cl yymmdd yymmdd detector --clnenrg

 #### **'pickle' Mode:**
 This mode serializes and saves imported data for later use OR imports previously-serialized data.